Chapter 11

 Maxwell Studio Render

 Maxwell is for people obsessed with realism.
-Its rendering engine is physically accurate and unbiased, so what you see is basically what you’d get in the real world.
-It’s a bit slower than some alternatives, but if you need flawless product shots, Maxwell delivers stunning results every time.
+Its rendering engine is physically accurate and unbiased, closely replicating real-world lighting behavior.
+It’s a bit slower than some alternatives, but when flawless product shots are required, Maxwell delivers stunning results every time.

 Top Plugins for CGI